Home » Lunch/Dinner » Homemade Alfredo Sauce Recipe With Milk

 TIP: Add grilled chicken, lobster, or shrimp to your homemade fettuccine Alfredo for a great protein option.

-Store leftover sauce in the refrigerator in an airtight, well-sealed container.
+Store leftover sauce in the fridge in an airtight container.
 Stored properly, leftover sauce should be at its best for 3-4 days

 Alfredo sauce in a jar with basil and garlic around.